Edward Ashmore: Naval career

+Flag rank

-Ashmore became Deputy Director of Naval Plans at the Admiralty in June 1960, Director of Naval Plans there in November 1960 and then Chairman of the Service Directors of Plans at the Ministry of Defence in December 1961.
-Promoted to commodore in March 1962, he became Commander of British Forces in the Caribbean and Senior Naval Officer West Indies in July 1963.
-He was appointed Naval Aide-de-Camp to the Queen on 7 July 1964 and promoted to rear admiral on appointment as Assistant Chief of Defence Staff (Signals) on 7 January 1965.
+Ashmore was appointed Naval Aide-de-Camp to the Queen on 7 July 1964 and promoted to rear admiral on appointment as Assistant Chief of Defence Staff (Signals) on 7 January 1965.
 Appointed a Companion of the Order of the Bath in the 1966 Birthday Honours, he became Flag Officer Second in Command Far East Fleet based in Singapore in April 1967.
 Promoted to vice admiral on 24 July 1968, he went on to be Vice Chief of the Naval Staff in December 1968 and, having been promoted to the rank of full admiral on 4 November 1970, he was advanced to Knight Commander of the Order of the Bath in the 1971 New Year Honours.
 He became the last Commander-in-Chief Western Fleet in September 1971 and then the first Commander-in-Chief Fleet and NATO Commander-in-Chief, Channel and Commander-in-Chief Eastern Atlantic, as a result of the amalgamation of the Far East Fleet and the Western Fleet into the a single Fleet Command in November 1971.
 He was advanced to Knight Grand Cross of the Order of the Bath in the 1974 New Year Honours.

 Ashmore became First Sea Lord and Chief of Naval Staff on 1 March 1974.
 In that role he advised the incoming Labour Government on a major defence review and on the implications of the Turkish invasion of Cyprus in July 1974.
 He was promoted to Admiral of the Fleet on 9 February 1977 and was appointed Chief of the Defence Staff that month serving in a caretaker capacity (following the death of his predecessor) before retiring at the end of August 1977.

 Later career

 In retirement he became a Director of Racal Electronics and a Governor of Suttons Hospital in London as well as Chairman of the Royal Navy Club of 1765 & 1785 (United 1889).
 He described his interests as the "usual".
-Ashmore died in April 2016 at the age of 96.

-Family
+Personal life

-In 1942 he married Elizabeth Mary Doveton Sturdee, daughter of Rear Admiral Sir Lionel Sturdee, 2nd Baronet.
-Together they had one son, Tom, and two daughters, Susan and Tamara; Tamara was killed in the Hither Green rail crash in November 1967.
+In 1942, he married Elizabeth Mary Doveton Sturdee, daughter of Rear Admiral Sir Lionel Sturdee, 2nd Baronet.
+They had together one son and two daughters.
+Ashmore died in April 2016 aged 96.